mkimk/gdtsns20/p5js_data/README.md

 ## API
 Data is usually loaded as an external file or request it from an API.
 API stands for *Application Programming Interface*, it is a set of routines, protocols, and tools for building software applications.
 You can think API as a messenger that tells requests and tells a system what you want to do, and returns the response back.

-## How to use API

 ### Query String
-The question mark followed by the parameters and their values is referred to as the “query string".
+The question mark followed by the parameters and their values is referred to as the [query string]("https://en.wikipedia.org/wiki/Query_string").
 It assigns a parameter of data by querying a specific condition.
 In the query string, each parameter is listed one right after the other with an ampersand (`&`) separating them.
 The order of the query string parameters does not matter.
 You can see examples here 👉[Open Weather Map API calls](https://openweathermap.org/current)

 *To review JSON file on browser, [JSON formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) plugin is useful.